 At the end of the public exhibition period in September 2019, National Parks and Wildlife Service (NPWS) will comprehensively review all submissions, prepare a submissions report and make any necessary changes to the draft plan of management.
 The Central Coast Regional Advisory Committee and the National Parks and Wildlife Advisory Council will then review the plan along with the submissions and report, as required by the National Parks and Wildlife Act.

 Once their input has been considered and any further changes made to the plan of management, we provide the plan to the Minister for the Environment.
 The plan of management is finalised when the Minister formally adopts the plan under the National Parks and Wildlife Act.
-Once a plan is adopted it is published on the NPWS website.
+Once a plan is adopted it is published on the Department website.

 How can I get more information about the draft plan?

 For further information on the plan of management please contact the NPWS Park Management Planning Team on 02 9585 6595.